skycoin/skycoin/README.md

 0. If the `master` branch has commits that are not in `develop` (e.g. due to a hotfix applied to `master`), merge `master` into `develop`
 0. Compile the `src/gui/static/dist/` to make sure that it is up to date (see [Wallet GUI Development README](src/gui/static/README.md))
-0. Update version strings to the new version in the following files: `electron/package-lock.json`, `electron/package.json`, `electron/skycoin/current-skycoin.json`, `src/cli/cli.go`, `src/gui/static/src/current-skycoin.json`, `cli/integration/testdata/status*.golden`, `template/coin.template`
+0. Update version strings to the new version in the following files: `electron/package-lock.json`, `electron/package.json`, `electron/skycoin/current-skycoin.json`, `src/cli/cli.go`, `src/gui/static/src/current-skycoin.json`, `src/cli/integration/testdata/status*.golden`, `template/coin.template`, `README.md` files .
 0. Run `make newcoin`.
 Compare `git diff cmd/skycoin/skycoin.go`.
 The only change should be the version number in the file.
 0. If changes require a new database verification on the next upgrade, update `src/skycoin/skycoin.go`'s `DBVerifyCheckpointVersion` value
 0. Update `CHANGELOG.md`: move the "unreleased" changes to the version and add the date